santhoshBjeeffy/Dog_Breed_classifier/README.md

         (#downloading the images and '''import pickle ) and run the dogBreedclassifier.ipynb so that a new set of images will be downloaded and will get trained.

+Please feel free to provide a feedback for the below mail id : santhoshbfun@gmail.com